tinyWanheda/price-scraper/README.md

 # Prerequisites
 Python 3.x

-Selenium (pip install selenium)
+Selenium (```pip install selenium```)

-Chrome WebDriver (compatible with your installed Chrome version) Download here
+Chrome WebDriver (compatible with your installed Chrome version)

 # Usage
-Clone this repository or copy the script.
+* Clone this repository or copy the script.

-Update the items list with your product codes.
+* Update the items list with your product codes.

-Adjust URLs and selectors if you want to scrape other sites.
+* Adjust URLs and selectors if you want to scrape other sites.

-Run the script:
+* Run the script:
 ```python price_scraper.py```

 ## Edit